adeejo/NBM/README.md

 # Normal Behaviour Model (NBM) for Wind Turbine SCADA data.
-NBM is conducted for a wind turbine<br />
 Parameters of data are pre-processed for seasonality,lag and outlier detection<br />
 Pre-processed data is modeled using LSTM algorithm in the Keras package<br /> Data was trained using 80% and tested using 20% testing<br />